matloff/R-Style-Guide/README.md

 significant chunks of it can be quite helpful, something that mere chice of object names can't achieve.

+## Use of the roxygen Package

+Use of this technique can save you time in writing the online help pages for your package.
+By writing some comments in roxygen format, you simultaneously are writing the help pages.

+But in my view, program comments need to be much more detailed that what goes into help pages.
+I recommend not using roxygen.

-# Use of External Packages
+# Use of External Packages in General

 One of the truly great things about the R language is CRAN and Bioconductor, with packages for everything under the sun.
 I use CRAN packages a lot.

 On the other hand, you should make sure an external package is really necessary for your code.
 Relying on a lot of packages can:

 * Make your code hard to maintain.
 Every time a package that you use changes, you run the risk that this breaks your code.
-And remember, those packages may in turn depend on still more packages, and so on.
+And remember, those packages may in turn depend on still more packages, and so on, further increasing your exposure.

-* One never can be completely sure that those packages do what want in all circumstances.
+* Your never can be completely sure that those packages do exactly what you want in all circumstances.
 Another package's edge case may be a central use case for your package.
 Subtle bugs can occur, hard to track down.

-In many, probably most cases, the advantages of relying on a package will outweight the above concerns.
+In many, probably most cases, the advantages of relying on a package will outweigh the above concerns.
 But one should approach this very carefully.

 # Error Checking

 Wherever your code, for instance, extracts a subset from a vector or data frame, don't assume the result will be non-NULL!
-There should be code to check for this whenever you are not completely sure a non-NULL result will occur.
+You should have code to check for this whenever you are not completely sure a non-NULL result will occur.